Who can work alone?

 Supervising lone workers

-- automatic warnings should be activated if specific signals are not received at base
+- automatic warnings can be activated if specific signals are not received at base

-- other warnings that raise the alarm in the event of an emergency should be devised
+- other warnings are availabe that raise the alarm in the event of an emergency

-- the lone worker has returned to base, or home, on completion of the work
+- you are able to check that the lone worker has returned to base, or home, on completion of the work

 Read our guide Employer vs. employee: where does H&S responsibility lie?